-Charles Busch, celebrated auteur and cross-dressing diva extraordinaire of stage and screen (“Psycho Beach Party” “Die, Mommie, Die”) steps behind the camera and out of drag in front of it to helm and star in this autobiographical change-of-pacer, a sweet account of a 13-year-old’s (P.J.
-Verhoest) last summer with his dying grandmother (Polly Bergen) and her gay male nurse (Busch).
+Charles Busch, celebrated auteur and cross-dressing diva extraordinaire of stage and screen (“Psycho Beach Party” “Die, Mommie, Die”) steps behind the camera and out of drag — mostly — in front of it to helm and star in this autobiographical change-of-pacer, a sweet but never cloying account of a 13-year-old’s (P.J.
+Verhoest) last summer with his dying grandmother (Polly Bergen) and her melancholy gay male nurse (Busch).
 Semi-“Serious” treatment of gay coming-of-age, the safety of conformity and inevitability of death will certainly expand Busch’s normal fan base into quasi-Lifetime territory, but loyal followers may appreciate the stretch.